imjoy-team/ImJoy/docs/docs/development.md

   * `type: 'variableName'`
   * ...

-  For each element, you need to define a unique `id`, which can then be used to access the value of this element in the plugin.
+  For each element, you need to define a unique `id`, which can then be used to **access the value of this element in the plugin** with `my.config.id`.

   For example, to render a form with a selection use `"ui": "select an option: {id: 'option1', type: 'choose', options: ['cat', 'dog'], placeholder: 'cat'}"`.
 In the plugin, the selection can then be accessed with `my.config.option1`.

+   In some cases, the ui might only contain a brief description of the op.
+This can either be plain text, or you can also specify a **link**    with `"ui": " <a href='https://imjoy.io' target="_blank"> ImJoy</a>"`.
+The `target="_blank"` will open this page in a new tab.

-  To define longer forms with multiple lines, we support additional definitions of the `ui` string.
+  To define **longer forms with multiple lines**, we support additional definitions of the `ui` string.

   * an array of strings.
 For example: